block-open-source/goose/README.md

 - **goose can and will edit files**.
 Use a git strategy to avoid losing anything - such as staging your personal edits and leaving goose edits unstaged until reviewed.
 Or consider using indivdual commits which can be reverted.
+- **goose can and will run commands**.
+You can ask it to check with you first.
 - You can interrupt goose with `CTRL+C` to correct it or give it more info.
 - goose works best when solving concrete problems - experiment with how far you need to break that problem down to get goose to solve it.
 Be specific!
 E.g. it will likely fail to `"create a banking app"`,